umgc-cmsc-495-group-1/image-sharing-app/CONTRIBUTING.md

 `git commit -m "ENTER YOUR CHANGES HERE"`

-`git push -u origin YOUR_FULL_NAME`
+`git push -u origin TEAM`

-<b><u>The -u is important</u></b> we want individuals to have their own upstream branch,
+<b><u>The -u is important</u></b> we want individuals to have their upstream branch se to their respective,
-this way we do not run into merge conflicts on the master branch.
-You will on have to do this the first time, then moving forward you can just do the following `git push origin YOUR_FULL_NAME`
+teams this way we do not run into merge conflicts on the master branch.

+You will on have to do this the first time, then moving forward you can just do the following `git push origin TEAM`

 ## Make a Pull Request

-Go to GitHub organization and make a pull request and request a review from another member of the team
+Go to GitHub organization and make a pull request and request a review from another member of the team.

+### Important

+Never merge or make a pull request to the master branch, this is our default branch and used to restore from.
+All of our code will eventually be added to the master branch.

+The process will be features added to individual teams, merged into the development branch to check for breaking changes, then commiting to master.

 ## Reviewing a Pull Request

-<b><u>Remember Not to delete the branch</u></b> When you review the pull request, we need the person to keep their
-commit history for tracking their work.
+<b><u>Remember Not to delete the branch</u></b> When you review the pull request, we need to keep commit history for tracking work.